Graduate Programs Staff

 Andreas has been at UW Bothell since 2002.
 Prior to UWB, he was at North Seattle Community College as the manager of their teaching and learning center and taught as an adjunct faculty member.
 He has a B.A. in English from Western Washington University and an M.A. in English from the University of Washington.
 Email Andreas

-Laura assists students in conducting research and navigating the resources available to them through the UW Libraries.
-She works with students and faculty both in the classroom and on a one-to-one basis.
+Kate guides students through research and reference questions and assists with navigating the resources available through the UW Libraries.
+She works with students and faculty through integrated classroom instruction and on a one-to-one basis.